bakapear/ytdlr/README.md

 Lite version of ytdl
 > In development (sometimes does not get any format at all / randomly breaks)

 Only provides deciphered stream urls ready to download or play.
-Very lightweight and uses no external dependencies.
+Very lightweight and uses no external dependencies with browser support!

 ```js
 let ytdlr = require("path/ytdlr")